Robin Hanson: Sex

+Cryonics

+Hanson is an advocate for cryonics and a member of the Alcor Life Extension Foundation, a cryonics organization that preserves human remains in the hope of future revival.

+Great Filter

-A 2003 article in Fortune examined Hanson's work, noting, among other things, that he is a proponent of cryonics and that his ideas have found some acceptance among extropians on the Internet.
-He has since written extensively on the topic.
-Hanson also coined the term Great Filter, referring to whatever prevents "dead matter" from becoming an expanding and observable intelligent civilization.
+Hanson coined the term Great Filter, referring to whatever prevents "dead matter" from becoming an expanding and observable intelligent civilization, as a possible resolution of the Fermi Paradox.
 He was motivated to seek his doctorate so that his theories would reach a wider audience.

 Books

 Hanson has written two books.
 The Age of Em (2016) concerns his views on brain emulation and its eventual impact on society.
 The Elephant in the Brain (2018), coauthored with Kevin Simler, looks at mental blind spots of society and individuals.